Settlement Agreement Advice for Employees

 When you sign a settlement agreement, you will be agreeing in writing not to bring a claim for a specific issue related to your employment in exchange for a one-off payment.
 The benefits for employees include saving you the time, legal costs and uncertainty associated with making an employment tribunal claim, as well as avoiding any negative publicity which could harm your career.

 Settlement agreements can be used where your employment has already ended, where it is due to end (e.g. during redundancy) or where your employment will continue.

-Our employment lawyers offer a sensitive, pragmatic approach to getting settlement agreements in place, helping to ensure that you and your employees can achieve an amicable solution to any contentious issues while keeping your business protected.
+Our employment lawyers offer a sensitive, pragmatic approach to getting settlement agreements in place, helping to ensure that you can achieve an amicable solution to any contentious issues that protects your best interests.